modern-hobbyist/modern-hobbyist/Planning/Keyboard - Mk. 3/Notes.md

 - Might get some DRC errors, need to manually override them.
 - Manu might not be able to make them depending on how you overlap switches
 - Some switch types are NOT compatible, the pads and holes might overlap too much.

+## Gasket Mount
+- Should have about 1mm of space between the PCB and the plate sides
+- The gasket mount is basically a method of suspending the plate on gaskets or foam pads so that it has some bounce to it as the user is typing.
+- The Megalodon macropad I have is gasket mounted so that could be a good resource